HISTORY

 2022: Strategic Plan created for 2022 – 2025

-Today, the nonprofit known as SHADOW Lake Nature Preserve stewards 109 acres of permanently protected in land in Southeast King County.
+Today SHADOW Lake Nature Preserve stewards 114 acres of permanently protected in land in Southeast King County.
 The Nature Preserve continues to be supported by community stewards, who believe that land protection is important.

 Our work is not done.
-As green spaces in King County disappear, it is now more important than ever for individual people to invest in the environment.
+As green spaces in King County disappear, it is now more important than ever for individuals to invest and help protect our local environment.

-If you don’t want to wait for government to fix the problem, then join us in Preserving land, today!
+If you are interested in protecting green spaces, then join us in Preserving land, today!